PawseySC/using-nimbus/_episodes/06-volume-storage.md

 >
 > <kbd><img src="{{ page.root }}/fig/Volumes_create.png" /></kbd><br><br>
 >
 > Once this is done, you will return to the **Volumes** panel, where you will now see the created data volume listed.
-In order to attach this volume to your instance, use it's drop down menu on the right to select **Manage Attachments**.
+In order to attach this volume to your instance, use its drop down menu on the right to select **Manage Attachments**.
 >
 > <kbd><img src="{{ page.root }}/fig/Volumes_manage.png" /></kbd><br><br>
 >